satyamsangeet/Amyloid_Clearance_3C/Lumbar_puncture_fitting/pressure_hypothesis/readme.md

 ## Overview

 The pressure hypothesis posits that lumbar puncture interventions primarily affect transfer rates between compartments due to changes in CSF pressure and flow dynamics.
 This approach tests which transfer rate parameters are most important for explaining the experimental observations.

-## Hypothesis Rationale

-Lumbar puncture directly affects CSF pressure and flow through:
-- Reduction in CSF volume and pressure
-- Changes in pressure gradients between compartments
-- Altered CSF flow rates and patterns
-- Modified blood-brain barrier dynamics

-These pressure changes may affect the transfer rates of amyloid-beta between brain, CSF, and plasma compartments.

 ## Directory Structure